kanopi/saplings-password-policy-90-days/README.md

 To unpack this recipe's dependencies to your site's composer.json, in the root of your project run:

-`composer unpack kanopi/password-policy-90-days`
+`composer unpack kanopi/saplings-password-policy-90-days`

 If you have our Docksal command in your project, run the following command:
-`fin recipe-unpack kanopi/password-policy-90-days`
+`fin recipe-unpack kanopi/saplings-password-policy-90-days`

-## Known Issues

-* If the Password Policy module is currently enabled, installation will fail.